 A successful investor is always trying to visualize what’s on the other side of their own horizon in their life.
 They are trying to visualize this, so they can imagine and predict the world, and the version of themselves, they will eventually encounter when they cross into that horizon in an older age.

-Imagination and Prediction are two vitally important skills that can help ordinary people become successful investors in life.
-Combine this skill of foresight, with the financial tools I’ve listed in my Five Best Financial Investments To Become a Millionaire article, and anyone with a willingness to learn and discipline themselves can become wealthy beyond their wildest dreams.
+Imagination and prediction are two vitally important skills that can help ordinary people become successful investors in life.
+Combine this skill of foresight, with the financial tools I’ve listed in my Five Best Financial Investments To Become a Millionaire article, and anyone with a willingness to learn and discipline can become wealthy beyond their wildest dreams.

 Next time you’re bored, or find yourself tempted to turn on the TV or internet, to relax and turn your brain off, try this little exercise.
 Try to meditate on your life, and try to see what may be coming over your own horizon.
 Do you like it?
 What do you want to change about it?
 Once you find what’s there, you will know what to prepare for.